 Some days are harder than others mentally and physically, which is why Dave and Julie are so grateful for CICOA’s pet therapy program.
 Once a month a trained therapy dog visits with Dave.
 As soon as Bailey (or one of the other trained terriers) climbs onto his bed, Dave’s mood shifts.

 “It’s calming for Dave, and a wonderful experience,” Julie says.
 “If he’s down or in pain or having a bad day, when he visits with the dog, he’s in better spirits, happier and a lot more relaxed.”

 When Julie learned CICOA was offering a pet therapy program in late 2017, she immediately called Dave’s care manager and asked to sign up her husband.
-CICOA partners with the nonprofit TheraPets of Indiana to offer pet therapy to clients, who like the Koenigs, are animal lovers.
+CICOA partners with the nonprofit TheraPets of Indiana to offer pet therapy to clients who, like Dave and Julie, are animal lovers.